-^a Applies to substances, mixtures and articles subject to some regulatory purposes (e.g. transport).
+Applies to substances, mixtures and articles subject to some regulatory purposes (e.g. transport).

-The decision logic and guidance, which follow, are not part of the harmonized classification system, but have been provided here as additional guidance.
+2.1.4.1 The decision logic and guidance, which follow, are not part of the harmonized classification system, but have been provided here as additional guidance.
 It is strongly recommended that the person responsible for classification studies the criteria before and during use of the decision logic.

 The classification of substances, mixtures and articles in the class of explosives and further allocation to a division is a very complex, three step procedure.
 Reference to Part I of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, is necessary.
 The first step is to ascertain whether the substance or mixture has explosive effects (Test Series 1).
 The second step is the acceptance procedure (Test Series 2 to 4) and the third step is the assignment to a hazard division (Test Series 5 to 7).
-The assessment whether a candidate for "ammonium nitrate emulsion or suspension or gel, intermediate for blasting explosives (ANE)" is insensitive enough for inclusion as an oxidizing liquid (Chapter 2.13) or an oxidizing solid (Chapter 2.14) is answered by Test Series 8 tests.
-The classification procedure is according to the following decision logic (see Figures 2.1.1 to 2.1.4).
+The classification procedure is according to the following decision logic (see Figures 2.1.1 to 2.1.3).